JonathanGes/GoogleWorkshop/README.md

 # Google Workshop - Event Planner
 ## Intro
 The Event Planner is the perfect tool for anyone planning small to medium sized events.
-It’s just a few easy steps:
+Plan any event in just a few easy steps:
 1. Create your event.
 2. Add assignments for yourself and others
 3. Invite your friends